|Updated December 2017.

 Motorola practically invented the budget smartphone space with its Moto G lineup.
 Prior to the original model's release in 2013, smartphones that cost less than $400 were looked at as throw-ins when purchasing a cellular plan, but Motorola's refined looks and balanced performance have raised the bar in the budget segment.
 As it stands, the Moto G5 Plus can go toe-to-toe with phones that cost twice as much, which makes it one of the best value buys on the market.

 With a starting price of $229, the Moto G5 Plus simply can't be ignored here.
-Think about it this way: You could buy a G5 Plus, brick it, buy another, brick that one, too, then buy a third, and you'd still be paying less than a single LG G6 or Pixel XL.
+Think about it this way: You could buy a G5 Plus, brick it, buy another, brick that one too, buy a third and throw it straight in the garbage, then buy a fourth ... and you'd still be paying significantly less than a base-model iPhone X.

 It's easy to unlock the G5 Plus' bootloader using Motorola's official site to generate an unlock code.
 However, the company states that as soon as you get a bootloader-unlock code, "your device is no longer covered by the Motorola warranty."
 The account-based bootloader unlock method also ensures that Motorola can keep track of whether or not you've modified your firmware, regardless of tamper flag state.
 To put it simply, you'll need to be comfortable with losing your warranty if you want to root the Moto G5 Plus.